jahelsantiago/aider/MACHEIGHT-README.md

             - text4.txt
 ```

-If `/add example` is typed, the chat session should show:
+If `/add folder` is typed, the chat session should show all the files in the directory folder and its subfolders:

 <img width="864" alt="image" src="https://github.com/jahelsantiago/aider/assets/47577344/ac9f204d-a1dc-46cf-9842-89de18909734">